 10 incredible photos of Glastonbury through the years

-With Glastonbury being cancelled because of the coronavirus outbreak, the festival has asked for fan photos from years gone by.
-Here are some of our favourite images from the legendary event.
+With Glastonbury cancelled because of the coronavirus pandemic, here are some of our favourite images from the legendary festival.

 Glastonbury - the early days

 Glastonbury was first held in September 1970, the day after Jimi Hendrix died.
 Its roots were in the hippie and free festival, but it went on to embody the spirit of peace, unity and care for the planet.
 The first Pyramid Stage was literally built out of corrugated iron used for cowsheds.

 Glastonbury's Pyramid Stage in 1983

 It's incredible to think that for a long time, Glastonbury lived in the shadow of other festivals like Reading.
 This shot from 1983 shows how small the festival used to be - you could watch the Pyramid Stage artists close up from the comfort of your own tent.